 Somewhere in the offices of Telekom Austria, two charts were displayed with lines moving in different directions.
 One showed the steep decline of people using their 13,500 phone booths.
-The other showed the rapid increase of people using electric cars in Austria, with predictions that 405,000 people would be driving them by 2020.
+The other showed the rapid increase of people using electric cars in Austria and in need of EV Charging Stations, with predictions that 405,000 people would be driving them by 2020.

 The diverging lines inspired Telekom Austria to move in a new direction.
 They began transforming the phone booths into electric car charging stations.

 As public phone booth use plummets in almost every urban area, most cities ignore the potential that exists in the networked, powered infrastructure units and simply remove them from the streets.
 “Phone graveyards” of thousands of rusting booths are their eventual end.

 Telekom Austria took a different, resourceful approach to their underused phone booths.
 As part of the “Green Innovation in Austria” initiative, Telekom Austria’s A1 division has been steadily replacing their phone booths with EV Charging Stations for almost a decade.